Parish Safeguarding Policy: Promote, Prevent, Protect

 We will seek to prevent inappropriate behaviour including abuse.

 We will do this by:

-- Appointing a named Parish Safeguarding Officer (PSO) to work with the incumbent and PCC to implement policy and procedures.
+- Having a named Safeguarding Officer to work with the incumbent and PCC to implement policy and procedures.

 - Displaying in church premises and on the parish website the details of who to contact if there are safeguarding concerns or support needs, together with the safeguarding policy.

-- Safely recruiting, training and supporting all those with any responsibility for children, young people and vulnerable adults so that they have the confidence and skills to recognise and respond to abuse.
+- Safely recruit, train and support all those with any responsibility for children, young people and vulnerable adults so that they have the confidence and skills to recognise and respond to abuse.